- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 15 Minutes

-Yes, some patients with scalp psoriasis can have a hair transplant, but I only consider it when the scalp is controlled enough for surgery.
-Mild flaking is different from active thick scale, open irritation, intense itching, bleeding from scratching, infection, or uncontrolled flare-ups.
+With psoriasis, I first look for control.
+I want quiet skin, stable treatment, and no active plaques in the surgical zones.
+Mild flaking is different from active thick scale, open irritation, intense itching, bleeding from scratching, infection, or uncontrolled flares.
 This is not only about whether grafts can be placed.
 The decision depends on whether the donor and recipient areas are ready to heal.

 Scalp psoriasis matters because hair transplant surgery depends on the condition of the skin.
 During FUE hair transplant surgery, we make many tiny openings in the donor area and recipient area.
 Even when the work is delicate, the scalp still has to tolerate extraction, incision creation, graft placement, washing, crust formation, and early healing.